sidhantkumar1315/FileBuddy/README.md

 ## Requirements

--Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher
 - A Java IDE like Intellij IDEA or Visual Studios

 ## Usage